SSC-ICT-Innovatie/LearningLion/README.md

     - https://huggingface.co/TheBloke/Mistral-7B-OpenOrca-GGUF
     - https://huggingface.co/TheBloke/Llama-2-13B-Chat-Dutch-GGUF

 - Most models have different versions.
 Make sure you select one that meets your system requirements.
+For example, listed here are several quantized versions of the Mistral 7B model.

 ![alt text](https://github.com/SSC-ICT-Innovatie/LearningLion/blob/main/project_docs/images/model%20quantization%20screenshot.png)

 - Download the models you want and place them in the `models/` folder.

 ### 3. Input files for your database
-Select files to put in the 'data/' folder
+- Choose the files you want to include in your RAG knowledge base and place them in the `data/` folder, the model will use these files to answer questions.

+- Use .pdf, .docx, or .txt files

 ### 4. Install requirements
 - Create a virtual environment using conda or venv